unicode-org/inflection/documents/how_to_add_new_language.md

 TODO: We need to describe how to get Wikidata lexicon and generate the files.

 ### Add data to test lexicon
 Use our data driven testing approach to test your logic.
-You'll need to define a small lexicon that covers all test cases.
+You'll need to define a small lexicon that covers all test cases for inflection and pronouns (if applicable for the language).

 * ADD: morphuntion/test/resources/morphuntion/dialog/inflection/Xx.xml
+* ADD: morphuntion/test/resources/morphuntion/dialog/pronoun/Xx.xml